Skip to Content

 7. Take a day trip to the Valle de los Ingenios

 The Valle de los Ingenios shares the same UNESCO World Heritage status as Trinidad.
 It translates to ‘Valley of the Sugar Mills’, which recalls its past as a hub for the production of sugar throughout the 18th and 19th centuries.
-There’s a steam train from Trinidad that visits the valley and takes two to three hours, but taxis will also take you there in half an hour.

 Once there, there are remnants of 70 sugar cane mills and exhibits detailing the history of slavery on the mills, as well as the abandonment of the sugar mills in the 19th century following the Wars of Independence.